Florida base shooting was 'act of terrorism' | DW | 08.12.2019

 The FBI says it is treating a naval base shooting in Florida, in which a Saudi airman killed three people, as an act of terrorism.
 There are also reports that the shooter traveled to New York ahead of the attack.

-US federal agents are questioning Saudi students who were training at a naval air base in Pensacola, Florida, after 21-year-old Mohammed Alshamrani, a 2nd Lieutenant in the Royal Saudi Air Force, opened fire in a classroom with a Model 45 Glock handgun on Friday, killing three aviation students and wounding eight others, before being shot dead in a gunfight.
+US federal agents are questioning Saudi students who were training at a naval air base in Pensacola, Florida, after 21-year-old Mohammed Alshamrani, a second lieutenant in the Royal Saudi Air Force, opened fire in a classroom with a Model 45 Glock handgun on Friday, killing three aviation students and wounding eight others, before being shot dead in a gunfight.

 Alshamrani was undergoing training at the base, FBI Special Agent Rachel Rojas said at a press conference Sunday.
 "We are, as we do in most active-shooter investigations, working with the presumption that this was an act of terrorism."